School of Health and Life Sciences

 The ambassador program is a strategy to address informal and anecdotal issues related to retention in each year level of the nursing program.
 Program coordinator and the Associate Dean (SR&S) hold elections in the first week of each semester for each year level to identify a student ambassador.
 The ambassador meets with the Program Coordinators and Associate Deans weekly, or informally, to identify areas of concern and strategies/interventions that need addressing.
 Ambassadors also communicate with students via social media (e.g. Facebook).
 The overall aim is to facilitate 2 way communication and action from staff to student.

 The success of the intervention can be measured by both feedback and response to feedback from each year level ambassador.

-This program runs throughout the semesters and aligns with Priority 3 of the Student Retention and Success Strategic Plan.
-For more information on this initiative, please contact Associate Dean, Student Retention and Success, Andrew Smith.
+This program runs throughout the semesters and aligned with Priority 3 of the Student Retention and Success Strategic Plan 2015-2017.